-Veterinarians and veterinary students wishing to earn Master's credit may do so by enrolling as a Non-Degree Seeking (NDS) Student in a master's level course.
-Applicants interested in enrolling in a Master level course must demonstrate they meet admissions criteria for enrolling in the Master program, and must meet all course pre-requisite requirements.
+Veterinarians and veterinary students wishing to earn Master's credit may do so by enrolling as a Non-Degree Seeking (NDS) Student in a graduate level course.
+Applicants interested in enrolling in a graduate level course must demonstrate they meet admissions criteria for enrolling in the program, and must meet all course pre-requisite requirements.
 Single course attendance is subject to course and seat availability.